kevin-vian/COVID_Airlift/README.md

 jupyter notebook
 ```
 ## Notes:
--Open COVID-19_Medevac_Exploration_V6.ipynb in the browser launched by Jupyter
+- Open COVID-19_Medevac_Exploration_V6.ipynb in the browser launched by Jupyter
--The cells of the notebook should be run linearly (top to bottom)
+- The cells of the notebook should be run linearly (top to bottom)
--Please refer to comments in the notebook for explanations of inputs, outputs, and modeling assumptions
+- Please refer to comments in the notebook for explanations of inputs, outputs, and modeling assumptions

 ## To Do List
 - [ ] Modify trainer to make mortality rate a learned variable (currently given)